Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 are all exported into `mozilla/dom` (placed in `$OBJDIR/dist/include` by the build process).

-## Adding WebIDL bindings to a class
+## Adding Web IDL bindings to a class

-To add a WebIDL binding for interface `MyInterface` to a class `mozilla::dom::MyInterface` that's supposed to implement that interface, you need to do the following:
+To add a Web IDL binding for interface `MyInterface` to a class `mozilla::dom::MyInterface` that's supposed to implement that interface, you need to do the following: